 Dialectical behavior therapy, or DBT, is a form of psychotherapy where therapists guide patients through processing troubling thoughts and feelings that are causing self-harming behavior or suicidal thoughts.
 Patients participate in group and private therapy, where therapists use the latest DBT techniques to create a positive self-image.
 Then, they help patients develop healthy coping skills for managing their symptoms.
 Dialectical behavior therapy is essential for men and women who need help controlling their thoughts and emotions.

-At Crestview Recovery, we work with men and women 18 and over who are struggling with substance abuse, personality disorders, or other mental health disorders.
+At Crestview Recovery, we work with men and women 18 and over who are struggling with substance use, personality disorders, or other mental health disorders.
 We offer a full range of behavioral and holistic therapies through our residential and outpatient programs that can include DBT, depending on the type and severity of your symptoms.
 To learn more about dialectical behavior therapy and how it can benefit your health, call 866.262.0531 today to speak with our friendly team.

 What Can Dialectical Behavior Therapy Treat?